- By-laws of the Board of Trustees

 The Kingston Public Library exists to serve the community.
 To promote effective and enjoyable use of the Library, the Board of Library Trustees has adopted the following rules of use.

-The Library is a place of civility.
+2. The Library is a place of civility.
 Library users are asked to treat each other with respect.
 Threatening behavior, including, but not limited to, violence, threats of violence, and possession of weapons will not be tolerated.
+Library users are also expected to treat library staff with respect.

-Children under the age of 9 should not be left unattended in the Library.
+5. Children under the age of 9 should not be left unattended in the Library.
+See the Kingston Public Library policy on Unattended Children

-Because of risks to health and safety, smoking is not allowed at any time within the building or in the courtyard.
-Library users may finish and extinguish their smoking materials in the ashtray outside the Library entrance but should refrain from smoking close to the entrance so that other users do not have to pass through second-hand smoke to enter the building.
+6. Because of risks to health and safety, smoking is not allowed at any time within the building or in the courtyard.
+Library users may finish and extinguish their smoking materials in the ashtray outside the Library entrance but may not smoke within 30 feet of the entrance so that other users do not have to pass through second-hand smoke to enter the building.
 (Massachusetts General Laws Ch.
 270, Sec.
 21- 22)

-Food and/or beverages are not allowed in the Library, except at designated times or in designated rooms.
+7. Food is not allowed in the Library, except at designated times or in designated rooms.
+Non-alcoholic beverages in covered containers are allowed, except at the computers.

-All members of the public should feel free to use the Library and its resources.
-Library users should not interfere with another person’s rights to use the Library or with the Library staff’s performance of their duties in protecting those rights.
+17. All members of the public should feel free to use the Library and its resources.
+Library users should not interfere with another person’s use of the Library or with the Library staff’s performance of their duties in protecting those rights.

 Collection Development and Maintenance Policy